google/tim-gan/README.md

 bash run_train.sh
 ```

 There are many options you can specify.
-We provide parameters for Clevr and Abstract Scene datasets in the script.
+Training parameters for Clevr and Abstract Scene datasets are already configured in the script.

 Tensorboard logs are stored at `[../checkpoints_local/TIMGAN/tfboard]`.